 The lower leg, between your knee and ankle, is made up of two bones: the tibia and the fibula.
-The tibia is known more commonly as the shin bone, connected to the fibula through joints, muscles and connective tissue.
+The tibia, more commonly known as the shin bone, is connected to the fibula through joints, muscles, and connective tissue.

-Often, this injury is grouped in with other types of “overuse injuries”.
+This injury is often grouped in with other types of “overuse injuries.”
 When your body isn’t given enough time or training to adapt to the stresses of activities like running, the muscles and connective tissues surrounding the tibia can become inflamed and painful.
 This can happen from overtraining or increasing running distance too quickly.
-Other factors that may predispose someone to developing shin splints are improper footwear or foot alignment.
+Improper footwear or foot alignment may also predispose someone to developing shin splints.

 This condition is usually treated non-surgically.
 The first step towards healing is to rest from the activities that cause pain.
 Using anti-inflammatory medicines like ibuprofen or aspirin can help to reduce swelling and pain.
 Using ice and cold packs several times a day can also help.

-To prevent shin splints from recurring, make sure to slowly introduce new activities, build slowly to new distances (2-5 miles per week) and make sure footwear is in proper shape.
+To prevent shin splints from recurring, make sure to slowly introduce new activities, build slowly to new distances (two to five miles per week) and make sure footwear is in proper shape.